el-tor/chutney/eltor/readme.md

 ```
 code ~/Library/Application\ Support/TorBrowser-Data/Tor/torrc
 ```
-check out the `tor-chutney-sample-torrc` file in this directory
+check out the `tor-chutney-sample-torrc` file in this directory.
+Make sure to replace $HOME with your home directory i.e /Users/yourname

 9. then run `eltor/start.sh`